Guest Post • Guide to US Applications

 There’s a book named Introduction to Algorithms, commonly referred to as CLRS (last initials of four of its authors).
 CLRS is widely regarded as the bible of algorithms and is used worldwide in colleges.
 Guess what?
 Two of the authors, L and R, teach at my college.
 Akamai, the company that hosts as much as one-third of the Internet, was founded by an MIT professor whose course I was able to take my sophomore year.
 You get the point, here you have the opportunity to have world-class experts as your professors.
 It’s surreal.
 And what’s more, you can even catch up with them after class and gain insight into their thoughts outside the classroom.
 You should definitely take advantage of this!

-Ayush Sharma is a guest blogger for The Red Pen and final year computer science student at Massachusetts Institute of Technology (MIT)
+Ayush Sharma is a guest blogger for The Red Pen and studied computer science at the Massachusetts Institute of Technology.
+He is the founder and CEO of an early-stage startup that’s focused on stealth.